alicia-312/minikube_dev/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a repository for local development on macOS Monterey 12.4.
+This a repository for local development on macOS Monterey 12.4.
 I have built a local minikube cluster and will be walking through step-by-step on how to set up a local environment for a Kubernetes Cluster.

 ### Prerequisites